Bachelor of Journalism (Honours) Program

 You will take 2.5 journalism credits in your final year, publishing stories for readers in the community, listeners over the airwaves and audiences online.

-- In Midweek, you’ll produce hour-long shows aired on Carleton’s community radio station, 93.1 CKCU-FM.
+- In Midweek, you’ll produce hour-long shows that air on Carleton’s community radio station, 93.1 CKCU-FM.

-- In 25th Hour, you’ll produce short documentaries and in-studio interviews for a series of current-affairs shows.
+- In 25th Hour, you’ll produce short video documentaries and in-studio interviews for a series of current affairs shows.

-You’ll take specialized journalism courses in areas such as sports, arts, politics, business, international affairs, law or science.
+You’ll take at least one specialized journalism course, with a focus on sports, arts, business, international affairs, law or science.

-Finally, you’ll take a 0.5-credit lecture course covering major trends and issues in journalism and media industries.
+Finally, you’ll take a 0.5-credit lecture course covering major trends and issues in journalism and media industries – the essential things to know as you and your journalism degree head out into the working world.

 Our apprenticeships program gives you the opportunity for “real world” work.
 It will help you build your portfolio and make professional contacts that will enhance your career prospects.